mdeevan/deploy-ML-model-to-cloud-with-fastapi/README.md

 * After reviewing your choices, click create user.
 * Configure your AWS CLI to use the Access key ID and Secret Access key.

-## GitHub Actions

-* Setup GitHub Actions on your repository.
-You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
-   * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
-* Add your <a href="https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions" target="_blank">AWS credentials to the Action</a>.
-* Set up <a href="https://github.com/iterative/setup-dvc" target="_blank">DVC in the action</a> and specify a command to `dvc pull`.

-## Data

-* Download census.csv from the data folder in the starter repository.
-   * Information on the dataset can be found <a href="https://archive.ics.uci.edu/ml/datasets/census+income" target="_blank">here</a>.
-* Create a remote DVC remote pointing to your S3 bucket and commit the data.
-* This data is messy, try to open it in pandas and see what you get.
-* To clean it, use your favorite text editor to remove all spaces.
-* Commit this modified data to DVC under a new name (we often want to keep the raw data untouched but then can keep updating the cooked version).

-## Model

-* Using the starter code, write a machine learning model that trains on the clean data and saves the model.
-Complete any function that has been started.
-* Write unit tests for at least 3 functions in the model code.
-* Write a function that outputs the performance of the model on slices of the data.
-   * Suggestion: for simplicity, the function can just output the performance on slices of just the categorical features.
-* Write a model card using the provided template.

 ## API Creation